==================

 Likewise, with the right thing to ride on, it becomes safer to surf the waves.
 It’s easy to pick a board that’s on top.
 You only need to choose that which can accommodate your size and where you can pop up and stand with stability.

 But in this form of surfing, having the ideal foil is very important.
-So you need to consider some things first before buying a solid hydrofoil surfboard to use.
+It would help to consider some things before buying a solid hydrofoil surfboard.

 A man is wing foiling using handheld inflatable wings and hydrofoil surfboards.

-But this isn’t true for everyone.
+But this is only true for some.
 Some are after thinner ones that are a lot less stable but at least experience lesser drag.
 Hence, despite requiring more skill to use, they give more speed.

-Yet these are sensitive when it comes to the angle of attack due to their lightweight nature.
+Yet these are sensitive about the angle of attack due to their lightweight nature.
 But, when buying, do more than check the entire board.
-Have a look at their foils to see the individual parts.
+Please have a look at their foils to see the individual parts.

-In that way, you will find out if a board is ideal for you based on your usage.
+That way, you will determine if a board is ideal for you based on your usage.

 -